-When selected for an audit, practitioners need to forward all of their CPD records for the 3-years prior the audit date.
+When selected for an audit, practitioners need to forward all their CPD records for the two years prior to the audit date.
 Notification letters will specify the dates that their records need to include.

-Practitioners are provided with a recertification audit declaration form requiring them to complete:
+Practitioners are provided with a recertification audit declaration form, requiring them to complete:

-- 1. A signed declaration; and
+- 1. a signed declaration

-- 2. An employment history summary; and
+- 2. an employment history summary

-- 3. Confirmation of a peer review/performance appraisal within the previous 12-months
+- 3. confirmation of a peer review/performance appraisal within the previous 12 months.

-In addition practitioners are required to provide:
+In addition, practitioners are required to provide:

-- 4. A log book listing their formally recorded CPD activities; and
+- 4. a log-book listing their formally recorded CPD activities

-- 5. Reflective statements; and
+- 5. reflective statements

-- 6. Evidential supporting documents.
+- 6. evidential supporting documents.

-These last three requirements can be presented in a format of the individual practitioner's choice, as long as the information provided is legible and logical.
+These last three requirements can be presented in a format of the individual practitioner's choice, if the information provided is legible and logical.